bath-bcss/Technical-Labs/docs/git.md

 Once you've staged a file you can commit them.

 To commit the changes to the repository run `git commit`.
 You will then be prompted to write a message describing the commit.
 Alternatively use `git commit -m "<message>"` to commit with a message in one command.

 ![git commit example](assets/Git/git_commit.png)

+Git often prompts you for input and to do so it will use the text editor set in your configurations.
+By default this is Vim, which is hard to use for beginners.
+To change the default text editor use the command `git config --global core.editor <editor-of-choice>`.
+For beginners I suggest setting `nano`.

+**Note** To exit Vim press the `:` key then `Q`.

 You may be wondering what the `4c391f8` in the `git status` is.
 That is the first 7 hexadecimal digits of the SHA1 hash that represents the commit in the object store.
 You can use these 7 digits as an